sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clients SHALL NOT fail catastrophically if an MPD update removes already buffered data but MAY incur unexpected time shift or a visible transition at the point of removal.
 It is the responsibility of the service to avoid removing data that may already be in use.

 In addition to editorial removal from the end of the MPD, content naturally expires due to the passage of time.
-Expired content also needs to be removed:
+Expired content also needs to be removed at every MPD update:

 * Explicitly defined [=segment references=] (`S` elements) SHALL be removed when they have expired (i.e. the [=media segment=] end point has fallen out of the [=time shift window=]).
 	* A repeating explicit [=segment reference=] (`S` element with `@r != 0`) SHALL NOT be removed until all repetitions have expired.